Lene-Ayele/Diversity-and-Inclusion/README.md

 ### Project Overview

-This data analysis aims to provide insights into diversity and inclusion of a fictional multi-national technology compnay over the past year.
+This data analysis aims to provide insights into diversity and inclusion aspects of a fictional multi-national technology compnay over the past year.
 By analyzing various aspects of the data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the comapny's workplace divesity.

 ### Data Source